Sensative/vsm-mqtt-client-open-source/README.md

 ## Running with Yggio
 Needs Chirpstack 3.x and Yggio MongoDB running.

-Requires the following environment variables to be set:
+Requires the following environment variables to be set in constants.json:
-* YGGIO_MONGO_URL - MongoDB connection URL
+* MONGODB.URI - MongoDB connection URI

 Extra Arguments
 * -a <n> Provide the application id (an integer number) in which the device ids are valid